How Different is the High from Smoking Cannabis Compared to Dabbing?

 Cannabis combusted in and inhaled from a joint delivers the strain’s properties to your system through the mouth, lungs, and blood system.
 Some strains impact sooner than others.
 But traveling with that smoke are other carbon elements, some of which can damage the respiratory system.

 Those elements are not present or in the way of the inhale from heated wax.
-So, it tends to trigger effects quicker.
+So it tends to have faster effects.
 Wax is, after all, a concentrate.
 If the point is to get very high as fast as possible, wax is the choice.

 Some cannabis strains are now testing at 30% THC.
 But concentrates are posting at 60 to 80% THC per gram, and crystalline forms have been reported at 99% THC.
 One advantage of legalization is the increasing use of third-party testing reported on websites and labeling for sophisticated consumers who want to avoid residues from butane, alcohol, and other processing methods.

-Given such potency and direct path to the brain, it’s also difficult to determine appropriate dosing, but any novice in dabbing should start very small before titrating the dose upwards.
-You should watch your psychoactive response, medical benefit, and negative aftereffects.
-And, you should not start a dabbing session without others who know what they are doing.
+Given such potency and direct path to the brain, it’s also challenging to determine appropriate dosing, but any novice in dabbing should start very small before titrating the dose upwards.
+You should watch your psychoactive response, medical benefits, and negative aftereffects.
+And, you should not begin a dabbing session without others who know what they are doing.

 What makes sense?

-As the popularity, social acceptance, and legalization of recreational and/or medical insurance expand, so does the demand for varied experiences.
-New and long-time users want more choices and higher experiences.
+As the popularity, social acceptance, and legalization of recreational and/or medical marijuana expand, so does the demand for varied experiences.
+New and long-time users want more choices and a better experience.

-The consumers are building physical and psychological tolerance for product.
+Consumers are building physical and psychological tolerance for the product.
 Many of them are perfectly happy with the occasional smoke from a moderate to high potency strain.
 More frequent smokers have been looking to heighten their psychoactive experience or medical b benefits, and wax offers a solution.
 And, chronic users are always interested in taking the next step because their tolerance has also increased.

 Wax provides a much higher potency.
-Free of carcinogens, dabbing is a much less risky form of inhaling and processing.
-And, dabbing smoke contains a fuller spectrum of benefits.
+Free of carcinogens, dabbing is a much lower-risk method of inhaling and vaporizing.
+And dabbing smoke offers a broader spectrum of benefits.

-It makes sense, then, to not rush into cannabis wax use.
+It makes sense, then, not to rush into cannabis wax use.
 If you use it to up the ante on your experience, you may need a cannabis break to readjust your tolerance.
-When you shop for concentrates in any form, you must know its contents and tested potency.
+When you shop for concentrates in any form, you must know their contents and tested potency.
 You don’t start dabbing without training and observation.
 And, moderation should rule.